altaga/Artic/README.md

 ## Payment:

-As part of the rewards that we want to give to the miners for providing information to the oracles, as providers we can make a direct payment of our token from the payment tab, if you want to try sending some TIC to one of them first check the [Faucet](#tic-faucet)
+As part of the rewards that we want to give to the miners for providing information to the oracles.
+As providers we can make a direct payment of our token from the payment tab, if you want to try sending some TIC to one of them first check the [Faucet](#tic-faucet)

 <img src="./Images/pay.png">

-Pay buttons are functional, try sending some TIC to some of the miners for their good work.
+The pay buttons are functional, try sending some TIC to some of the miners for their good work.

 <img src="./Images/pay2.png">